LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

   - Select _Add authenticaton provider_
   - Choose _API key_ from the drop down
   - Enter a friendly name for the API key.
-The key itself will automatically be generated
+The key itself will automatically be generated when the GraphQL Data API itself is created at the end of this process.

 - _Sizing_
   There will be a number of different sizes at different charging rates for GraphQL Data API when its fully released.
 The beta is free and uses a fixed size.

 ![](/img/graphql-aura-beta/DataAPISizing.png)

-That's everything needed.
+That's everything.
 Select _Create_

-Note: There's a little defect that occasionally crops up that results in having to re-enter the Instance username and Instance password when creating or modifying when there is no need to do so.
+Note: There's a little defect that occasionally crops up that results in having to re-enter the Instance username and Instance password when there is no need to do so.
+This usally happens when something is not right at time of first creation or making an modification to an existing one.
 We'll fix that before release.
 Hopefully.
+For now, just be aware of this undocumented feature that may not be supported in future versions.

-If everything has been entered and validated you will see a window with the URL and API Key for the GraphQL Data API.
-Make sure you save this in a safe place as there is no way to recover the API Key.
+If everything has been entered and validated you will see a window appear with the URL and API Key for the GraphQL Data API.
+Make sure you save this information in a safe place as there is no way to recover the API Key.
 If you do misplace the key, a new one will need to be furnished.

 Deployment will take a few minutes.
 As this post is going on for way longer than I intended, now is would be a good time for a cup of tea.
 Or another adult beverage.

 ## Cruel Summer

-In the new user experience you should now see the GraphQL Data API with a status of Ready.
-We'll run a GraphQL Query that returns the Cells we created earlier using Cypher. curl will be used for this.
+In the Aura console under _Data APIs_ you should now see the GraphQL Data API with a status of _Ready_.
+We'll now run a GraphQL Query, that returns the Cells we created earlier using Cypher, to test everything is working. curl will be used for this.

-Replace
+- Replace
   - YOUR_GRAPHQL_DATA_API_URL with your URL for the GraphQL Data API
   - YOUR_API_KEY with your API key

 ```text
 curl --location  'YOUR_GRAPHQL_DATA_API_URL' \